Don't want us to touch your steering wheel? You may be able to drive your car into the service bay yourself. Click here for details.

 You may not think about them often, but your brakes are your vehicle's most important system.
 After all, as vital as driving is to most of us, the ability to stop driving at a moment's notice literally can mean the difference between life and death.
 That's why we offer comprehensive brake service and repair at every Mountain View Tire & Auto Service location.

-The smog in Los Angeles can pose a serious health risk for children, the elderly and people who already struggle with a respiratory condition.
+The smog in Southern California can pose a serious health risk for children, the elderly and people who already struggle with a respiratory condition.

 If you’ve ever been stranded on the side of the road with steam pouring out of your car’s radiator, you know how important the cooling system is to your vehicle.
 Under normal circumstances, the average car engine runs at temperatures between 200 and 250 degrees.
 Excessive heat can damage engine parts and any lubricants within, so the cooling system works to keep the engine temperature within safe limits.